EgisCorp/XDWorld/README.md

 Sure!
 Here's the English translation of the release notes:
 ---

-### 2.17.1 (2025/08/20)
-### 1. Changes to hardware acceleration options guidance
-  - Guide to enabling and setting hardware acceleration options in the console window

 ### 2.17.0 (2025/08/11)
 ### 1. Added API to control Figure object editing UI